 A guarantee that the outcomes of periodic monitoring lead to decision making on the specific gaps identified.

-The new system of indicators, resulting from HFA2, should clearly portray the transition from a reactive to a preventive approach of Disaster Risk Management.

-Monitoring should build from the current HFA progress, and continue assessing the impact of the measures States adopt in relation to the priority actions of the Framework.
 Furthermore, and within the boundaries of national capacities, it should prioritize the official figures and statistical information that the States collect as sources for data verification.

-Finally, and acknowledging the great complexity in the nature of international accountability and the difficulties in conceiving a one-size-fits-all model for a global monitoring framework, we suggest to use a model based on mutual accountability or peer review.
+Finally, and acknowledging the great complexity in the nature of international accountability and the difficulties in conceiving a one-size-fits-all model for a global monitoring framework, we suggest to use a model based on mutual accountability or peer review, as mentioned in article 19.d in the current pre-zero draft.

 Thank you.